Textile

-What is "Stretch in weft" - Definition & Explanation
+What is "Stretch In Weft" - Definition & Explanation

-Last Updated on: 12-Jan-2024 (7 months, 30 days ago)
+Last Updated on: 12-Sep-2024 (1 year, 7 months, 20 days ago)

 In textile manufacturing, "stretch in weft" refers to the ability of a fabric to stretch horizontally across the width of the fabric.
 It is also known as "crosswise stretch" or "widthwise stretch."
 Stretch in weft is a desirable characteristic in certain types of fabrics, as it provides flexibility, comfort, and ease of movement.